 Sociology is a weird field in that it’s relatively well established but it’s also widely understood to be a messy discipline which doesn’t have a clearly defined subject matter.
 Efforts to define the field and its subject matter tend to be vague and question-begging in nature.

-I decided to try to go back to basics.
-Indeed, I decided to eat humble pie and read a book aimed at an audience with no prior knowledge: Sociology: The Basics by Ken Plummer (published by Routledge in 2015 [second edition]).
-Sadly, like many other books claiming to provide a clear, introductory overview of sociology, Plummer’s book doesn’t provide a very clear definition of the field, however it does suggest some ways of thinking about sociology as an intellectual activity and what professional sociologists attempt to do.
+I decided to go back to basics.
+I bought a book aimed at an audience with no prior knowledge: Sociology: The Basics by Ken Plummer (published by Routledge in 2015 [second edition]).
+Sadly, like many other books claiming to provide a clear, introductory overview of sociology, Plummer’s book doesn’t provide a very clear definition of the field, however it does suggest some interesting ways of thinking about sociology as an intellectual activity and about what professional sociologists are attempting to do.

 Plummer notes that “in the past, the sociologist may have been characterized as a person who uses interviews, surveys and [social] statistics, but not now” (p.162).
 These research tools are now widely used, taking away any uniqueness that might have existed.
 Sociologists’ work is claimed to now be much broader than using such social research tools to gather and analyse data on human societies.
 So, what is this broader work?

 Plummer suggests that ‘sociology’ is both an effort to contribute to a better empirically-based understanding of the social worlds we live in and also an effort to foster a more “critical attitude to social life” (p.217) and related forms of “critical consciousness” (p.xii):

 - Sociologists “research and document the nature of the social times we live in” (p.216).
 “All good sociology is empirical in the sense that it engages with what is going on in the social world (if it does not, then it becomes something else)” (p.160);